ErickNK/dzemo-elevator-manager/README.md

 ## Frontend
 This service has a webpage at http://localhost:8081.
 The webpage allows viewing of elevator statuses in realtime.
+The frontend was made with VueJs and built files transfered to /src/main/resources/static.

 ## OpenAPI
 - Apis are documented using OpenAPI spring library **springdoc**.
 UI to view docs can be found under